Magic Chocolate Cherry Bars

 I roughly call it cookie week but not everything is cookies.

 For example, to kick off cookie week this year I’m starting with a dessert bar!

-These guys are rich and decadent and it’s almost embarrassing how easy they are to make.
+These Chocolate Cherry Bars are rich and decadent and it’s almost embarrassing how easy they are to make.
 The delicious dividends pay nicely on the amount of work involved.
 The worst step is that you really need to let them cool before you can chop them up.

 Waiting really is the hardest part.

 1) Preheat oven to 350 degrees Fahrenheit.
 In a small bowl combine graham cracker crumbs, a pinch of salt, and butter with a fork until it's evenly mixed.

 2) Press graham cracker crust into a 9x13 inch baking pan.
 Use a measuring cup or something to press the crust firmly into the pan.